XMYSTERlOUSX/mega-link-downloader-bot/README.md

 ## Features 💫
  - Mega accounts are not needed!
+ - Uses two download engines for downloading links!
+ - Speed improved with heroku and vps too!
- - Parallel download are supported!
+ - Parallel downloads are supported!
 (This means many users can use the bot at the same time. 😇)
  - Multitasking is also supported !
 (This means You (owner) and telegram users who you set as auth users will be able to download multiple links at the same time! 😋)
- - No quota limits will be occurred!
  - Custom thumbnail support!
  - Custom caption support!
- - Attractive progress bar when downloading and uploading files! 🙈
  - Ban unwanted users!
  - See your bot's user count!
  - Broadcast any message to every user of your bot!
  - Ability to download any file under 5GB!
 (If you provide a pro/business account when deploying there will be no file size limits! 😍)

+<b>Notes</b> :-
-<b>Note</b> :- Due to telegram API limits I can't upload files which are bigger than 2GB so such files will be spliited and uploaded to you!
+1. Due to telegram API limits I can't upload files which are bigger than 2GB so such files will be spliited and uploaded to you!
+2. Quota limits can occur if you don't provide a pro/business account!
+3. Folder support is not implemented yet but can be added in the near future!
 ---

 ## Deploying Methods